an920107/health-care-website/document/specification.md

      - Title (主題)
      - Released date (發佈日期)
    - Link to its page
-   - Grouped buttons to switch post columns
+   - Grouped buttons to switch between post columns
-   - Navigation control panel to show and control pagination
+   - Navigation control panel to display and control pagination
-   - A link to post page to show all posts, which includes the following functionalities:
+   - A link to the post page to display all posts, including the following functionalities:
      - All functionalities above
      - Specify page number
      - Search post